Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 title: Send notifications
 linktitle: Send notifications
-description: "Service owners and internal Altinn systems can send notifications to individuals in a personal capacity or a proffesional capacity thoguh a role they have within an organisation.
+description: "Service owners and internal Altinn systems can send notifications to individuals in a personal capacity or a professional capacity though a role they have within an organisation.
 The contact point for the recipient does not need to be known, as Altinn has access to a wide range of registries to retrieve contact information given an organisation number or a national identity number."
 tags: [notifications]